oJumpy/Livesplit-AutoTimers-BOIII/README.md

 -Use Detailed Timer

 # CREDITS:
-Scrappy (https://github.com/Joshr520) = Auto-splitter script for coops Riot and Chris4a4 = Old Game Timer, Round Timer, Reset Timer, and Trap Timer, which served as base for many of my scripts
+-Scrappy (https://github.com/Joshr520) = Auto-splitter script for coops

+-Riot and Chris4a4 = Old Game Timer, Round Timer, Reset Timer, and Trap Timer, which served as base for many of my scripts